vtex-apps/availability-notify/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

+> ⚠️ **For forked apps:** This app received a [breaking change](https://help.vtex.com/announcements/2026-08-17-breaking-change-availability-notify-new-required-permission) that applies only to the official app.
+For security reasons, VTEX strongly recommends applying this change to forks of this app as well.
+It adds the **Download Notification Requests** License Manager resource as a requirement for administrative operations.
+To include them in your fork, follow the implementation in the app update to [version `v1.15.0`](https://github.com/vtex-apps/availability-notify/compare/v1.14.3...v1.15.0).

 The Availability Notify component displays a subscription form when a product SKU is unavailable.
 The form lets customers subscribe to receive notifications when that item is restocked.

 ![store-notifier](https://user-images.githubusercontent.com/67270558/132012045-06c65073-2692-4827-b08a-7be5730b6422.png)